Adarsha2006/LICs-_LAB_using_PSPICE-/Resistive_Load_CS_Amplifier_Experiment1.md

 ## Aim

-To design and simulate a Resistive Load Common Source (CS) Amplifier using 180nm CMOS technology.
+To design and simulate a Resistive Load Common-Source (CS) Amplifier using 180nm CMOS technology.

 ## Components Used